An article about the Best Things to Do and See in Northern Peru including the best archeological sites and mountains.

 It is quite shocking that the media focuses a lot on the archeology of the Inca culture while completely ignoring the general awesomeness of the cultures of Northern Peru such as the Moche one.

 As soon as I arrived to the Chan-Chan Palace, I sensed that something strange was going on as our guide disappeared and in his place, an ancient Moche warrior of Northern Peru appeared to guide us through his palace.

 Suddenly, the Moche warrior placed his eyes on me, the only non-Peruvian in the group.
 As we both exchanged glances, he knew I was there for a reason so he bent his knee and asked me: “Would you take the throne, my lord?”.

 Of course, later that day I learned that he was actually an actor and that this coronation wasn’t official at all but hey, who cares?
 I got an awesome picture and the privilege of being an Emperor for a day!

-Have you ever visited Northern Peru?
+Have you ever been to Northern Peru?
 Would you like to?
-What do you think of my awesome crown?
-Share your thoughts and let me know what you think!
+What were some of your favorite things to do and see in Northern Peru?
+Share your thoughts and let me know what you think.

 Until next time!